Yes, the Tootal scarf is a classic. But if you want something different and perhaps cheaper, check out my six 1960s-style mod scarves.

 There is something quite exciting about working through a pile of old ties and scarves in a charity shop to find that one solitary Tootal scarf.

 But if you can’t be bothered doing the legwork, I would recommend having a browse of the official Tootal website here to see designs like the one above.
-I love that houndstooth scarf, which is the standout for me.
+I do love that polka dot scarf above, which is in the current range.
 The Tootal is an icon of an era and a website that is always worth a browse.

-Anyway, here are five options if you want another option, plus a couple more that might be pricey, but are worth a look too.
+Anyway, here are five other options, plus a couple more that might be pricey but are worth a look.

 1. Calle Modiste